CyberT33N/mongoose-cheat-sheet/README.md

           // You can access aswell other models const model = this.model('modelName')

+          this.set('_createdBy', author.sub)

+          // This will mostly not work
           this._createdBy = author.sub;
           this._owner = author.sub;
           this._groupOwner = author.group;